 Sitting on the River Moy, Swinford earns international recognition from anglers throughout the world.
 Swinford boasts some of the best salmon and trout angling in Europe and has developed easy access to all parts of the river to enable the angler to fish in comfort.
 The bridges at Cloonacannana, Cloongullane, and Ballylahan provide excellent vantage points on the river.

 Also, both lakes at Callow (see below) hold good stocks of wild brown trout.
 The lakes get good hatches of duckfly, mayfly and sedges.
+Contact East Mayo Anglers.

-2. A stroll through Brabazon Woods
+2. Stroll through Brabazon Woods & Playground